Can Switching to an Electric Car Save Money?

 02.09.2019 by Jack H

 In today’s environmentally-conscious age, people across the UK and the world are attempting to make small changes to their daily routines in order to cut their emissions, reduce their waste and generally have a smaller impact on the environment around them.
-With the EU and the UK announcing legislation to take petrol and diesel cars off the road in the course of the next ten to fifteen years, personal automobiles will be one of the first day-to-day habits to change.
+The EU and the UK have announced legislation to take petrol and diesel cars off the road in the course of the next ten to fifteen years, personal automobiles will be one of the first day-to-day habits to change.
 But what about early adopters – if you purchase an electric car, are you going to save money, as well as the earth?
 Let’s take a look at your options.

 One of the most off-putting things about electric cars is their cost.
 At present, an electric car is a fair bit more expensive to purchase – and will more often than not, be newer – than a petrol or diesel car.
 You can pick up a decent family saloon online, second-hand, for a good deal less than its new electric equivalent.